ayushkumar0/task2-LiveWordCounter/README.md

 You can see a live example of the word count tool by visiting the following link: [Live Word Count Demo](https://example.com)

-## Contributing

-Contributions to the project are welcome.
-If you find any issues or have suggestions for improvements, please feel free to submit a pull request or open an issue in the project repository.

-## License

-This project is licensed under the [MIT License](LICENSE).